this-is-yaash/fedScripts/README.md

 # fedScripts
-Collection of script files for fedora linux installations and other setups.
+**Collection of script files for fedora linux installations and other setups**.